DHS chief Wolf accuses Pelosi of ‘grossly inaccurate’ claim about travel ban expansion

 The back-and-forth between Wolf and Pelosi foreshadows a broader fight over the policy.
 Democrats have pledged to bring the NO BAN Act to the floor of the House, which would curb the president’s ability to restrict immigrants coming to the country.
 Meanwhile, 2020 Democratic presidential hopefuls have promised to reverse the restrictions if elected in November.

 But the administration has strongly defended the policies, particularly against accusations that the restrictions are discriminatory and make up a "Muslim ban."
 Wolf said that the agency ranked 200 countries based on a number of criteria — including to what extent the countries share information on passports and prospective bad actors, as well as whether or not the country poses an elevated national security risk in relation to crime, terrorism and illegal immigration.
-The countries on the list were among the lowest-ranked, he said.

 CLICK HERE FOR THE FOX NEWS APP

-That step led to an interagency assessment process where DHS communicated with the Pentagon, State Department and Office of Director of National Intelligence (ODNI), and officials discussed individual countries; that could include other considerations such as foreign policy and national security efforts in other areas.
+That step led to an interagency assessment process, in which DHS communicated with the Pentagon, State Department and Office of Director of National Intelligence (ODNI) and officials discussed individual countries — including considerations such as foreign policy and national security efforts in other areas.